 Q: How often will my daughter meet with her mentor?

-Mentorships generally are booked weekly, but some writers choose to meet with their mentors twice or even once per month.
-Online Writer's Circles meet weekly on a specified schedule.
-Editorial letter mentorships optionally include a one time, one-on-one mentorship.
+Mentorships generally are booked weekly, but some writers choose to meet with their mentors every other week or even once per month.

 Q: How will you choose a mentor for my son?

 We consider a number of factors when matching mentors, including schedule and availability for your requested timing, a mentor’s strengths and a young writer's goals, personality match, and a match of interests, genre, and working style.
 Our mentors are professional writers, storytellers and illustrators who bring their own experience and passion for creative work to the art of mentorship.

 Q: Will my daughter share her work with her mentor?

 We collaborate using Google docs.
 During sessions, writers share their work in real-time with their mentors.
 Prior to each session, mentors scan through the writing done since the previous session.
 Should a writer want focused editorial reading, along with specific line notes, our mentors offer a variety of á la carte editorial services.